tifuun/raidoc/doc/pages/basics.md

+---
+kind: tutorial
+---

 # The Basics of RAIMAD
 Creating components in RAIMAD is as simple as...

 ```python exec